5 Ways to Offer Health Insurance to Remote Workers

 Apart from compensation, which is the first topic of discussion with an employee, health insurance is the most important benefit an employer can offer.
 Many other perks are useful and great to have, but nothing beats access to healthcare, and the global workforce knows it.

 Companies across the globe, especially in the US, have been increasing their overall benefits in attempts to retain and attract talent.

-With the rise of remote work due to Covid-19, the battle for the best employees will only be harder to win; companies are already going out of their way to develop creative perks for remote teams and offer more of them every year.
+With the rise of remote work, the battle for the best employees will only be harder to win; companies are already going out of their way to develop creative perks for remote teams and offer more of them every year.
 However, one of the biggest pain points for companies is how to offer health insurance to remote workers, especially if they are located in different states (in the US) or in different countries.

 We made this article to try and answer this question with several simple suggestions, so read on.

 The first step for employers is researching the availability of global health insurance solutions.
 Since most big insurance companies do offer international insurance, it's worth checking out whether your current provider has any attractive packages to offer as an add-on to your existing coverage.

 Do thorough research of the plans offered by the big insurance companies or your own provider, but be ready to ask your remote workers for feedback.
 The biggest downside of these global health insurance plans is the uncertainty over the level of coverage.
 It's hard to determine whether the offered package is considered standard in a specific country without local knowledge.
 Always ask your remote employees for feedback before buying any plans - they will know best if the plan works for them.

 Learn how to manage global benefits from Deel experts

 Your hub for improving your global team's working experience.
 Get a free resource bundle about global perks and benefits.